dtcc-platform/dtcc-builder/README.md

 Property map data comes in the form of SHP files (with corresponding SHX, DBF and PRJ files).
 The files of interest are the ones named `by_get.*`.

-## Data formats
+### Data formats

-WIP: Describe internal JSON format.
+WIP: Describe DTCC JSON format.

 WIP: Describe CityJSON format.

-## Coordinate system
+### Coordinate system

 VCCore users meters as a unit of length, relative to the SWEREF99 TM (EPSG:3006) coordinate system.

 ## Parameters

-VCCore uses the following global parameters, controlled via a JSON file `Parameters.json`.
+The Digital Twin Cities Platform uses the following global parameters, controlled via a JSON file `Parameters.json`.

 All data files are assumed to be located in a directory determined by the parameter `DataDirectory`.
 Any generated data files will be stored in the